-Reinstatement of CFP® designation after Leave of Absence

-Reinstatement of CFP® designation after termination or resignation

-Reinstatement of AFP[®] designation after Leave of Absence Reinstatement of AFP® designation after termination or resignation

-All applicants to complete and submit their licensee approved CPD plan for the next 12 months.
+Reinstatement of Reinstatement of Reinstatement Reinstatement of CFP® designation CFP® designation of AFP® AFP® designation after Leave of after termination or designation after termination Absence resignation after Leave of or resignation Absence All applicants to complete and submit their licensee approved CPD plan for the next 12 months.
 If membership ceased more than one year ago additional requirements are below for each category of membership.

-Leave of absence of more than one year Membership lapsed more than one year Leave of absence of more than one year Membership lapsed more than one year Pass CFP1 (if not completed previously) Pass CFP1 & CFP Certification examination (if not previously completed) Nil extra Reinstatement fee of \$300
+Leave of absence of Membership lapsed Leave of absence Membership lapsed more than one year more than one year of more than one more than one year year · Reinstatement fee • Nil extra • Pass CFP1 • Pass CFP1 & CFP of \$300 Certification (if not completed previously) examination (if not previously completed)